Get Integrated Solar Panels and SAVE hundreds per year on your bills!

 integrated solar panels

-• Integrated solar panels are installed flush within the roof structure, replacing sections of the roofing material, while regular panels are mounted on the rooftop.
+• Integrated solar panels are installed flush within a roof structure, replacing sections of the roofing material, while regular panels are mounted on the rooftop.

 • For an average 2-3 bedroom household, a 4kW integrated solar panel system costs between £5,000 - £6,000 and can save you up to £660 a year, allowing you to break even on your investment in about 8 years.